jonathanfiat/ApproxiPong/README.md

 will perform 100 games between "Follow" and the learnt policy stored in /tmp/Pong/Imitation.

-match_mcts.py does the same thing, but specifically for the AlphaPongZero algorithm, and it will use MCTS while playing (making it much much slower - it can take a few hours to run 100 games).
+*match_mcts.py* does the same thing, but specifically for the AlphaPongZero algorithm, and it will use MCTS while playing (making it much much slower - it can take a few hours to run 100 games).

+# Directory Structure

+## graphics/

+This directory contains the code (and data) required to generate the illustrations in our website.
+Unless you want to create similar but not identical illustrations you can ignore it.

+## pong/mechanics/

+This directory contains all the code required for the Pong game - the game logic and the GUI.
+It also contains the file *policies.py* that implements the different policies.

+## pong/learning/

+This directory contains a single file for every learning algorithm, fully implementing that specific algorithm.
+If you want to understand or modify one of the learning algorithm, you should find the relevant file in this directory and start from there.

+## pong/utils/

+This directory contains everything that doesn't fit within the other two, mostly pieces of code that are common for more than one algorithm.

+# Examples